Kapelianovych/baum/README.md

     })
     ```

 > Note - all tests are executed asyncrounously, in other words - concurrently.
 So they finish in not the same order as were started.
-Also for testing `Promises` you must `await` results of `toBeResolved()` and `toBeRejected()`, in order to test finish properly.
+Also for testing `Promises` you must `await` results of `toBeResolved()` and `toBeRejected()`, in order to tests finish properly.

 With ❤️ to JS